Steelhead Alley 2 min read

 Fortunately for us, the Ohio DNR has made life a little easier and created a map showing designated steelhead trout fishing areas and public access points along the Vermilion River.

 Included are the Municipal Boat Ramp, Jersusalem Road, Bacon Woods, Mill Hollow, Peasley Road, Gore Orphanage Road, Schoepfle Garden and Wakeman Dam access points.
-Click the map markers to get directions to each access point.

 When is the Best Time to Fish the Vermilion River for Steelhead